 Forrest has been heard nationally as the radio host for concerts by The Chamber Music Society of Lincoln Center, the Seattle Symphony, the Jerusalem Symphony and Spring For Music, and host and producer of the award-winning podcasts for the New York Philharmonic.

 Celebrate the season with the superstar violinist as he makes The Greene Space his living room for an exclusive evening of holiday music.
-Watch a live video webcast tonight at 6pm!
+Watch a live video webcast!

 Watch our recent conversation on the challenges and triumphs of bringing works featuring prominent African-American characters, actors and story lines to Broadway.
 Hosted by WQXR's Elliott Forrest.